iaobasa/Brain_stroke_App/README.md

   Detects whether a CT scan image indicates a **normal brain** or signs of a **stroke**.

 - **High Accuracy**:
-  The ResNet model achieved an impressive **94% accuracy** on the test dataset, demonstrating its reliability for stroke detection.
+  The Deep Learning model achieved an impressive **94% accuracy** on the test dataset, demonstrating its reliability for stroke detection.

 - **Interactive Interface**:
   Built with Streamlit, the app provides a user-friendly interface for image upload and classification.